 Should you study data analytics or business analytics?

-By: James M. Tobin, Edited by: Mitch Jacobson
+By: James M. Tobin, Edited by: Valerie Black

-Data analytics vs. business analytics: what's the difference?
+Data analytics vs. business analytics: What's the difference between these IT degrees?

 Data and business analytics overlap in multiple ways.
-Both use specialized quantitative analysis techniques to guide data-driven decision-making.
-They also share the common goal of helping companies identify opportunities to gain advantages and become more efficient and profitable.
-However, the two fields also differ in subtle but important ways.
+Both use specialized analytical techniques to guide data-driven decision-making.
+They both aim to help businesses identify opportunities to gain competitive advantages, improve efficiency, and increase profits.
+However, the two fields also differ in several subtle but important ways.

-First, data analytics deals only with data, while business analytics considers data alongside all other aspects of a company's operational profile.
+First, data analytics deals only with quantitative information, while business analytics considers both numerical data and all other aspects of a company's operational profile.

 Second, the two disciplines interact with data differently.
 In data analytics, the data itself is the end goal, and analysts typically do not go beyond it.
-In business analytics, data is an important piece of a larger analytical and interpretive puzzle with organization-wide implications.
+In business analytics, data is considered one piece of a larger analytical and interpretive puzzle with organization-wide implications.

 Salary and career outlook for analyst professionals